andrewcooke/pytyp/doc-src/pytyp.json.rst

 Pytyp.json Module
 =================

-This module provides basic support for mapping JSON data to Python classes.
+This module extends the standard Python json library so that it can write and return instances of Python classes.
+This simplifies Python code that interacts with JSON (you don't need to use dicts where you would normally use a class, which means you can access values using attributes rather named indices).

 It does not provide:

- * Versioning of data
+ * versioning of data or

- * Encoding of the root type specification
+ * encoding of the root type specification

 but these features can be built on top of the functionality provided here, if required.